 The, “I Was Called”, process: This one is very complicated since it implies that there is a divine calling.
 The person “FEELS” that they have a calling to be in a certain position.
 They feel it in their heart that they have been called to serve in a special way.

-I’ve witnessed couples in counseling where the wife is being abused by the husband.
-The preacher wants them to stay together (divorce is not the goal).
+One such person decided to counsel married couples.
+I witnessed a session of his counseling where the wife was being abused by the husband.
+The counselor wanted them to stay together (divorce is not the goal).
 So, the conversation is focused on keeping the wife in that home.
 The man is asked to “do better”, the wife is asked to, “support her man”.

 The, “Always Here”, process: This is the simplest to understand.
 If you never miss a service, are always on time, there every Sunday (early even) and never miss the bonus days, then you are the best person for the job (almost any job).
 You are seen as a good Christian based solely on attendance.
 Do this long enough and you will also receive a title of authority like “Elder”.

-I’ve seen people pour out their hearts about the financial problems they are having.
-When they talk to the preacher or elders they are told to give more money to the church to receive a blessing.
+So we put elders and preachers in place due to “time spent on the job”.
+I’ve seen people pour out their hearts about their financial problems to these people.
+The response they are told is to give more money to the church to receive a blessing that will free them from financial stress.
 I once watched an evangelist tell the congregation to charge a thousand dollars on their credit cards to plant a seed of financial freedom.
 Think about that for a moment, the advice to a household that is living check to check is to charge $1000 dollars to their credit card.

 The, “Work with What We Got”, process: This applies to small churches where the numbers aren’t there in the congregation.
 People are assigned positions simply because they are available.
 This is the most troubling because there is no semblance of any vetting.